 Tell me about some of your ongoing projects.

 We are working on several new rule sets.
 One of them is data protection rules for several use cases and industries.
-We are also enhancing our compliance solutions for the financial industry, such as data protection and client onboarding.
+We are also enhancing our compliance solutions for the financial industry, such as data protection and identification and verification checks.

 How does Apiax differ in its approach to compliance?